Are you ready? Are you ready?

 - Getting Crap Past the Radar:

-- Hammerspace: Major Bedhead's bag in a couple episodes.
+- Hammerspace: Major Bedhead's bag in a couple episodes, and the couch in pretty much every episode.

 - Hypno Fool: In one episode, Molly refuses to take a nap.
 Loonette decides to try and hypnotize her, but ends up hypnotizing herself instead.